Thio Su Mien: Personal life

 Thio was married to Thio Gim Hock, former chairperson of OUE Limited and Olympic water polo player, until his death in 2020; they had three children, Thio Li-Ann, Thio Shen Yi, and Thio Chi Ann (Rajah).

 Thio was a Christian.
 In 2004, she reportedly blamed the 2003 SARS outbreak in Singapore on its stance on abortion, and asserted that prayers for mercy and forgiveness had prevented Singapore from being affected by the 2004 Indian Ocean earthquake and tsunami.
 She also wrote a book called Adventures in the Lord.

 Death

 Thio was diagnosed with acute myeloid leukaemia in early May 2025, and died of it on 30 June 2025 at around 4 a.m.
 SGT, at the age of 86.
-She was writing a second book, From Sinim to Kittim: More Adventures in the Lord, prior to her death.
+Prior to her death, she was writing a second book, From Sinim to Kittim: More Adventures in the Lord, said to be available for publication "in due course".
+On her death, many notable individuals paid tribute to her for her role in the legal profession.